 For those network assessment solutions based on Azure hosted testing services.
 We recommend performing the network assessment within country and/or region.
 For example, for customer sites in east U.S., the assessment should be performed against a testing service instance hosted in Azure's east US data center region.

-Below are the latency (RTT) targets for the Azure service based network assessment setup.
+Below are the latency (RTT) targets for the Azure service-based network assessment setup.
 The one-way latency targets will be half of the corresponding RTT targets.
-The packet loss and jitter goals stays the same as those defined for Skype Media Relay based testing.
+The packet loss and jitter goals stay the same as those defined for Skype Media Relay based testing.

 ||Your network Edge - Azure Round-trip Time (RTT)

 ||Your Site - Azure Round-trip Time (RTT)

 |South Central US